arruah/ensocoin/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each REPLACE_1_PROJNAME_MD release.
+The project leader is the release manager for each Ensocoin release.